openthread/openthread/tools/harness-simulation/README.md

 2. Check the configuration file `C:\GRL\Thread1.2\Thread_Harness\simulation\config.py`

-   - Edit the value of `REMOTE_USERNAME` to the username expected to connect to on the remote POSIX environment.
-   - Edit the value of `REMOTE_PASSWORD` to the password corresponding to the username above.
    - Edit the value of `REMOTE_OT_PATH` to the absolute path where the top directory of the OpenThread repository is located.

 3. Add the additional simulation device information in `harness\Web\data\deviceInputFields.xml` to `C:\GRL\Thread1.2\Web\data\deviceInputFields.xml`.